 - John Proctor enters.
-The narrator desribes Proctor as a man in his thirties who hated hypocrites.
-He is a sinner, not only by the standard of the time, but in his own book.
+The narrator describes Proctor as a man in his thirties who hates hypocrites.
+He is a sinner—not only by the standard of the time, but in his own book too.
 He thinks he’s a fraud.

 - Mary Warren tells him that she plans to leave.
 Proctor reminds her that he forbade her to leave the house in the first place.
 He tells her to get on home, so she leaves.
 Then Mercy leaves, and Abigail stares at Proctor.
 She begins to flirt with him and Proctor asks what the stories about witchcraft are about.

-- Abigail tells her that they were dancing in the woods, her uncle scared them, and Betty just “took fright.”
+- Abigail tells him that they were dancing in the woods, her uncle scared them, and Betty just “took fright.”

 - Proctor smiles at the mischief and tells her she’s going to get herself in some real trouble.

 - He tries to leave but Abigail stops him and asks him for a soft word.
 He tells her that’s done with and she begs him for his attention, the kind he gave her in the past.
 She claims she knows he still wants her.

 - Proctor explains again that he’s done with that.
 She needs to let it go.
 Abigail gets angry and says his wife is “blackening” her name.
 All she wants, she says, is John Proctor.
 He loved her and he still loves her, she says, and runs toward him as he starts to leave.